codalogic/exodep/README.md

 a URI template for common hosting providers.
 Currently Github, Bitbucket and Gitlab are supported.
 In effect, the default is `github`.

+`hosting local` indicates that the files on the local system or accessible via regular file names on the local system.

 Examples:

     hosting bitbucket
     hosting github
     hosting gitlab
+    hosting local

 ## authority